Sonar-Demos/cpp-demo/README.md

 #### From the issue

-In both mentioned IDEs, you can access rule description:
+In both mentioned IDEs, you can access the rule description:

 - directly from the 'Quick Fix' menu in VSCode,
 - and from the 'More Actions' menu in CLion.